Cybecho/cybecho.github.io/content/posts/install-Notion-on-Arch/index.md

 # install Notion on Arch

 > **Summary**
-> Instructions to install Notion on Arch Linux using the command
+> Instructions to install Notion on Arch Linux include using the command

 ---